Your Week in Provence

 Too soon it’s our last full day.
 Friday is market day in Bonnieux, and we begin our day with a couple of hours in the village.
 You can enjoy the lively market, relax over a coffee at your favorite cafe, chat with new friends, and finish your shopping.

-Later we’ll travel back roads along the slope of the Petit Luberon to a small winery managed by our friend Christophe.
-After tasting several of the domaine’s wines, we’ll gather in the enchanting courtyard for a memorable lunch prepared by Christophe, a talented chef.
+Later we’ll travel back roads along the slope of the Petit Luberon to a small estate set among the vineyards and managed by our friends Marie and Djune.
+After tasting several of the domaine’s wines, we’ll gather in the enchanting courtyard for a delicious lunch prepared by Marie.
 This will be one of the most memorable experiences of your week.